-The following stormwater discharges are authorized by this Permit provided such discharges are in compliance with the terms and conditions of this Permit, unless otherwise made ineligible under Part 1.8:
+The following stormwater discharges are authorized by this permit provided such discharges are in compliance with the terms and conditions of this permit, unless otherwise made ineligible under Part 1.9:

-- Stormwater discharges associated with industrial activity for any primary industrial activities and colocated industrial activities, as defined in 40 CFR § 122.26(b)(14)(i)-(xi), except (x), adopted and incorporated by reference in OAC 252:606-1-3(b)(3)(L), and summarized in Table 1-3, which includes 29 sectors of industrial activity, except for any stormwater discharges specifically prohibited in Part 11; - 2.
+- 1. Stormwater discharges associated with industrial activity for any primary industrial activities and colocated industrial activities, as defined in 40 C.F.R. §§ 122.26(b)(14)(i)-(ix), and (xi),2 and summarized in Table 1-3, which includes 29 sectors of industrial activities, except for any stormwater discharges specifically prohibited in Part 10; - 2.
 Stormwater discharges designated by DEQ as needing a stormwater permit as provided in Sector AD; - 3.
-Stormwater discharges that are not otherwise required to obtain OPDES permit/authorization but are mixed with discharges that are authorized under this Permit; - 4.
-Stormwater discharges from facilities subject to any stormwater-specific effluent limitations guidelines listed in Table 1-1 that also meet all the eligibility requirements of this Permit.
+Stormwater discharges that are not otherwise required to obtain OPDES permit/authorization but are mixed with discharges that are authorized under this permit; and - 4.
+Stormwater discharges from facilities subject to any stormwater-specific effluent limitations guidelines listed in Table 1-1 that also meet all the eligibility requirements of this permit.

-1 Terms like "you" and/or "your" are used in this Permit to refer to the party or parties that are facility owners/operators, applicants, permittees, etc.
+1 Terms like "you" and/or "your" are used in this permit to refer to the party or parties that are facility owners/operators, applicants, permittees, etc.